roryl/lucee-book/custom_tags.md

 Before getting into how to build custom tags, its important to first know where Lucee looks for custom tags and how to call them.
 There are a few lookup rules:

 1. Custom Tags in the same directory as the executing script
-2. Custom Tags defined in a custom tag path
+2. Custom Tags defined in a customtag path
-3. Custom Tags imported into the view
 4. Custom Tags loaded at Lucee startup

 ###Custom Tags in the Same Directory